Quenos/option_chain_fetcher/README.md

 This fetches options expiring in the next 7 days with strikes between 5800 and 6000.

+**⏱️ Performance Note**: The fetcher retrieves data for each option individually.
+For large date ranges (high `max_dte`) and wide strike ranges, the process can take **several minutes to complete**.
+This is normal as the tool is fetching quotes and Greeks for hundreds or thousands of options.
+The script will show progress in the console and log file.

 ### Export to JSON

 **macOS:**